tgubeli/springboot-2-quarkus/README.md

 ```

 2. Load Test

-You can create a more sofisticated test plan with JMeter.
-Jus install JMeter and open the file [springboot2quarkus.jmx](./springboot2quarkus.jmx)
+You may want to create a more sofisticated test plan, in this case with JMeter.
+Just install JMeter and open the file [springboot2quarkus.jmx](./springboot2quarkus.jmx)

-Then you jus need to change the base url in the HTTP Request section named "Quarkus" and "SprinBoot".
+Then you just need to change the base url in the HTTP Request section named "Quarkus" and "SprinBoot".

+Then execute the test plan and go to Openshift to see the realtime metrics.

 3. Monitoring with Openshift